Aurora warehouse where 5 killed won’t reopen until next week

 AURORA, Ill.
-(AP) — Company officials say the suburban Chicago manufacturing warehouse where five people were fatally shot won’t reopen until next week, but that its doors will be open to support workers.
+(AP) — The suburban Chicago manufacturing warehouse where five people were fatally shot won’t reopen until next week, but its doors will be open to support workers, company officials said Monday.

-Spokeswoman Yolanda Kokayi said Monday that the Henry Pratt Co. facility in Aurora, Illinois, won’t return to full production until Feb.
+The Henry Pratt Co. facility in Aurora, Illinois, will be open any employees who want to spend time with colleagues and counselors will be available, spokeswoman Yolanda Kokayi said.
+She said the warehouse tentatively won’t return to full production until Feb.
 25.

-But she says the warehouse doors will be open this week for any employees who want to spend time with colleagues.
-She says counselors will be available.

-A Henry Pratt employee who was about to be fired opened fire at the warehouse Friday, killing five co-workers and wounding five police officers.
+A Henry Pratt employee who was about to lose his job opened fire at the warehouse Friday, killing five co-workers and wounding five police officers.
 The gunman died in a shootout with police.

+“The lives lost were not only our employees, but also fathers, husbands, grandfathers, brothers, sons and our friends,” Kokayi said in an emailed statement Monday.
+“Their loss has left a huge void in us all.”

 Most Read Nation & World Stories